antoinetavant/antoinetavant.github.io/blog/testing_package_version_before_deploying.rst

 The ``VERSION`` variable will be set to ``0.1.0.rc2``.

-You can addapt this command to your package structure.
+You can adapt this command to your package structure.

 Testing the version number
 --------------------------